United Nations Office at Geneva

 Stakeholder group: International and regional organisation

-In addition to these meetings, UNOG also hosts several thematic cultural activities and organises the Ciné ONU project, which uses films to shine a light on the UN’s work on gender equality, human rights, humanitarian aid, health, peace and reconciliation, and many other issues.
+UN Geneva hosts many meetings and processes related to disarmament, human rights, e-commerce, health, labour, development, and other areas.
+In addition to these meetings, UN Geneva also hosts several thematic cultural activities and organises the Ciné ONU project, which uses ﬁlms to shine a light on the UN’s work on gender equality, human rights, humanitarian aid, health, peace and reconciliation, and many other issues.

 Digital policy issues

-Other examples of initiatives launched or supported by UNOG in the area of sustainable development include SDG Acceleration Actions, an initiative dedicated to mobilising Geneva-based actors working to make SDGs a reality, and Building Bridges Week, dedicated to creating an international movement for sustainable finance.
+Other examples of initiatives launched or supported by UN GGeneva in the area of sustainable development include SDG Acceleration Actions, an initiative dedicated to mobilising Geneva-based actors working to make SDGs a reality, and Building Bridges Week, dedicated to creating an international movement for sustainable ﬁnance.

-In addition, the International Geneva Perception Change project – managed by a team of the Office of UNOG’s Director-General – has among its four areas of work the promotion of the SDGs.
-SDG Mapping, for instance, showcases who does what in Geneva towards global goals.
+In addition, the International Geneva Perception Change project – managed by a team of the Oﬃce of UN Geneva’s Director-General– has among its four areas of work the promotion of the SDGs.
+SDG Mapping, for instance, showcases who does what in Geneva towards the global goals.
 The other three areas are related to making information accessible, changing the narratives, and promoting the work of Geneva-based organisations.

-The UN Library and Archives Geneva serves as a space for knowledge and learning.
+The UN Library & Archives Geneva serves as a space for knowledge and learning.
 It facilitates knowledge exchanges, encourages innovation and collaboration, and acts as a centre for research on multilateralism.

-The library provides access to a diverse set of resources (books, articles, UN documents, etc.), including digital-related topics such as economy, trade, human rights, and peace and security.
-It also facilitates access to numerous databases (maintained by various UN entities), such as the UN Digital Library and the UNIDIR Cyber Policy Portal.
+The library provides access to a diverse set of resources (books, articles, UN documents, etc.), on digital-related topics such as economy, trade, human rights, and peace and security.
+It also facilitates access to numerous databases (maintained by various UN entities), such as the UN Digital Library.

-Digital Mediation Toolkit 1.0, intended for mediators, as- sesses opportunities and risks associated with the use of digital technologies in the mediation context and provides concrete examples and advice from experts and practitioners.
+Digital Mediation Toolkit 1.0, developed by the UN and the Centre for Humanitarian Dialogue in 2019, assesses opportunities and risks associated with the use of digital technologies in the mediation context and provides concrete examples and advice from experts and practitioners.
 The digital technologies and tools currently used by mediators include social media, geographic information systems (GIS), and data analytics.